Truzor MM Documentation

 - Every state transition is posted as an embed in the ticket — visible to both parties for the lifetime of the deal.

-- Every commission credit is logged in the affiliate-logs staff channel with deal ID, coin, and amount.
+#completedchannel. - Every commission credit is logged with deal ID, coin, and amount.

 If you receive a private message claiming to be from staff, asking for a payout address, seed phrase, or for you to send funds outside the ticket — it's a scam.
 All legitimate communication happens inside the ticket channel.